-3 hrs.
+BUS235 (Not Liberal Arts) Airport Planning and Management 3 hrs.
 3 crs.
 A comprehensive analysis of the planning process and managerial and operations functions pertaining to management of an airport.
-The course will cover airports in general; airport system an airport.
 The course will cover airports in general; airport system planning; site selection, layout and land use; access airport capacity and delay; financial planning and management; airport operations.
 Preq: ECON 102.